replicatedhq/replicated-docs/docs/enterprise/snapshots-updating-with-admin-console.md

 This topic describes how to update existing storage destination settings using the Replicated admin console.

 ## Prerequisite

-Make sure that you meet the prerequisites for the storage destination if you are changing from one provider to another provider.
+If you are changing from one provider to another provider, make sure that you meet the prerequisites for the storage destination.
 For information about prerequisites, see:

 - [Configuring a Host Path Storage Destination](snapshots-configuring-hostpath)
 - [Configuring an NFS Storage Destination](snapshots-configuring-nfs)